-11.10.8.1.1 Athletes are not eligible to compete in FITA events if they do not meet the requirements as laid down in Chapter 2 of the FITA Constitution and Rules.
-11.10.8.1.2 An athlete found guilty of breaking any of those rules may be eliminated from the competition and will lose any position he may have gained.
-11.10.8.1.3 An athlete is not eligible to compete in FITA Championships if his or her Member Association does not meet the requirements as laid down in article 3.7.2 (Book 1, Chapter 3) 11.10.8.1.4 An athlete found competing in a class set forth in Chapter 11.10.3, where he or she does so qualify, will be eliminated from the competition and lose any position he or she may have gained.
-11.10.8.1.5 An athlete found to have committed a violation of the Anti- Doping Rules laid down in Book 1, Appendix 5 of the FITA
+- 11.10.8.1.1 Athletes are not eligible to compete in FITA events if they do not meet the requirements as laid down in Book1, Chapter 2. - 11.10.8.1.2 An athlete found guilty of breaking any of those rules may be eliminated from the competition and will lose any position he may have gained. - 11.10.8.1.3 An athlete is not eligible to compete in FITA Championships if his Member Association does not meet the requirements as laid down in article 3.7.2. - 11.10.8.1.4 An athlete found competing in a class set forth in article 11.10.3 of which he does not fulfil the requirements, will be eliminated from the competition and lose any position he may have gained. - 11.10.8.1.5 An athlete found to have committed an Anti-Doping Rules Violation will be subject to sanctions as laid down in Book 1, Appendix 5. - 11.10.8.1.6 Any athlete found to be using equipment contravening FITA Rules may have his or her scores disqualified.